-For road transport and railways, both the CRF and the NFR include emissions resulting from the fuel supplied to road transport and railways in the Netherlands.
-The activity data for both reporting obligations are identical.
+For road transport (chapter 3) and railways (chapter 4), both the CRT and the NFR include emissions resulting from the fuel supplied to road transport and railways in the Netherlands (fuel sold).
+The activity data for both reporting obligations are therefore identical.
 Since some of this fuel is used abroad, the emission totals are not suited for air quality modelling.
-For air quality modelling the emissions from road transport are derived using statistics on vehicle kilometres driven (and resulting fuel used) in the Netherlands.
-For railways there is no bottom-up calculation of air pollutant emissions in the Netherlands due to the lack of activity data on train kilometres driven.
+For air quality modelling the emissions from road transport are derived using statistics on vehicle kilometres driven (fuel used) in the Netherlands.
+Railway emissions are in all cases calculated based on fuel sold due to the lack of activity data on train kilometres driven.
 Air quality modelling therefore uses the same emission totals for railways as reported in the NFR.

-For inland navigation, the CRF includes greenhouse gas emissions from domestic navigation, i.e. all voyages that both depart and arrive in the Netherlands.
-Emissions from international navigation, with either departure or arrival abroad, are reported as a memo item and are not included in the national totals.
+For inland navigation (chapter 5), the CRT includes greenhouse gas emissions from domestic navigation, i.e. all voyages that both depart and arrive in the Netherlands.
+Emissions from international navigation are reported as a memo item and are not included in the national totals.
 The NFR includes all emissions of air pollutants from inland navigation within Dutch national territory, including the emissions from international navigation.
 As such, the activity data differ for both reporting obligations.
 The NFR emission totals are also used for air quality modelling.

-For fisheries, both the CRF and the NFR include emissions resulting from the fuel deliveries to fisheries in the Netherlands (i.e. fuel sold).
+For fisheries (chapter 6), both the CRT and the NFR include emissions resulting from the fuel deliveries to fisheries in the Netherlands (i.e. fuel sold).
 Not all emissions resulting from these fuel deliveries take place on Dutch national territory.
-Specifically for air quality modelling, emissions of air pollutants are estimated on the Dutch part of the North Sea.
+Specifically for air quality modelling, emissions of air pollutants from fishing vessels on the Dutch part of the North Sea are estimated.